Supreme Court of Ghana

 The Supreme Court of Ghana is the highest judicial body in Ghana.
-Ghana's 1992 constitution guarantees the independence and separation of the Judiciary from the Legislative and the Executive arms of government.
+Ghana's 1992 constitution guarantees the independence and separation of the Judiciary from the legislative and the executive arms of government.

 The Supreme Court of Ghana has the final say on legal matters and can overturn lower court decisions.
 The Court consists of nine justices and hears cases on a wide range of issues, including criminal law, civil law, and administrative law.

 History

 The Supreme Court was established by the Supreme Court Ordinance (1876) as the highest tribunal in the Gold Coast (now Ghana) during the colonial era.

 Until 1960, there was a right of appeal to the Judicial Committee of the Privy Council in London, England.

-On 2 July 2013, the Supreme Court sentenced the editor of the Daily Search light newspaper, Ken Kuranchie, to 10 days in prison for calling the 9 Justices hypocritical and selective.
+On 2 July 2013, the Supreme Court sentenced the editor of the Daily Searchlight newspaper, Ken Kuranchie, to 10 days in prison for calling the 9 Justices hypocritical and selective.

 After the parliament of Ghana passed a bill allowing the cultivation of weed in the country in 2022, the Supreme Court in May 2023 struck out the cannabis cultivation bill by a 5-4 majority.